BerndiVader/MythicMobsExtension/README.md

 + removephrase: true/false(default) if the matched phrase should be removed from the message.
 + cancelmatch: true/false/default) cancel the message event if matched.
 + cancelfalse: true/false(default) cancel the message event if no match.
++ ignoretrigger: true(default)/false if false, only listen to the player that triggered the skill.

 Examples: